uwmadisoncals/cals-main-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.5.18 =
+* Fixed: Returned the missing label for the previous month button.
+* Fixed: Improved the handling of missing or poorly formatted timezones when importing events.
+* Fixed: Plugin wasn't enabling certain features in the WP Multisite Environment.
+* Fixed: An undefined index error would occur in the month view.
+* Fixed: Some users were getting a blank page when trying to view the details of the new version.
+* Fixed: Importing to Google Calendar wasn't working correctly.
+* Fixed: Running wp-cron.php using PHP-Cli was throwing an error that $_SERVER wasn't set.

+= Version 2.5.17 =
+* Fixed: Open Graph meta tags now matches correct dates and URLs for recurrent events.
+* Fixed: Prevents duplicate post IDs from being passed to update_meta_cache() after searching for events, creating a much smaller database query.
+Thanks to @zrothauser for the fix.
+* Fixed: Removed use of deprecated WP function (get_currentuserinfo()).
+* Fixed: Removed link from event's view when event was imported from a CSV/ICS file.
+* Fixed: Removed Ticketing TRY (Turkish Lira) currency as it is unsupported by PayPal.
+* Fixed: The API sign up/sign in process would fail sometimes.
+* Fixed: Multi-days events were overlapping in month view.
+* Fixed: For recurrent events, the month name in the "Repeats" tooltip was all lowercase.

 = Version 2.5.16 =
 * Improved: Changed some error messages for Ticketing and API access.